fagan2888/returnsseries/README.md

 ```
 Using the *period_returns* and *period_returns_summaries* methods we can create and summarise *ReturnsSeries* objects for any subperiod of our data.
 Using the *spx_bear_dates* we can see the total returns for both SPX and IXR during in the periods when the S&P 500 was in a bear market.

 It seems that while SPX lost -46% and -52% in the bear markets of 2000 and 2007, IXR lost -20% and -29%.
-So it seems Consumer Staples was at least somewhat defensive over those time periods, although not miraculously defensive: it did outperform the overall index but still suffered significant losses.
+So it seems that over these time periods, Consumer Staples somewhat defensive, but not miraculously defensive: it outperformed the overall index, but still suffered significant losses.
 ```
                          2000-09-30  2007-11-30
 Cumulative Return (%)         -46.3       -52.6